-Students bringing a sack lunch may choose to purchase milk or juice for \$0.35.
-Additional milk or juice may be purchased by hot lunch students as well.
+Students will always be able to charge a reimbursable meal regardless of a negative meals account balance.
+Students wanting to purchase additional milk or students who bring a sack lunch may choose to purchase milk for \$0.50.
+Please be advised, students without money in their meal account or cash in hand to purchase additional milk or milk to have with a sack lunch will be offered water to drink.
+This includes students that qualify for free or reduced meals as only a complete meal is reimbursable through the National School Meals Program.
 Please do not include carbonated beverages in thermos bottles.
 The expansion of air inside causes leakage.
-If you have any questions, please call Jean Kinder, QPS Food Service Director, at 228-7158, ext.
+If you have any questions, please contact Jean Kinder, QPS Food Service Director, at 217-228-7158, ext.
 2261.